rkfg/rebalance-lnd/README.md

-                        sat) per hop on average --force               Force the amount of satoshis specified in --amount, overriding the target balance of 50/50 -a AMOUNT, --amount AMOUNT
+                        sat) per hop on average --force               Force the amount of satoshis specified in --amount, overriding the target balance of 50/50 --deep                Try all edges, even if a node is consistenty expensive -a AMOUNT, --amount AMOUNT
                         Amount of the rebalance, in satoshis.
 If not specified, the amount computed for a perfect rebalance